wfzq/Tempus-Maps-Downloader/README.md

 - It will NOT touch or replace any currently downloaded maps
 - Can find and download only missing maps without affecting anything else
 - Can download arbitrary maps from a custom list while ignoring the ones you already have

+## Releases

+You can download the latest version of Tempus Maps Downloader from the [Releases](https://github.com/yourusername/tempus-maps-downloader/releases) page.